 Kerbstone with engravings at Heapstown Cairn in County Sligo.

-The discovery of megalithic art at Heapstown, made by the author in the late 1990's was not surprising, as there were rumours of a stone bearing art having been removed from the cairn during quarrying.
-In some versions the stone was carved with ogham, a script much later than the megalithic art, and stood at the summit of the great cairn.
+The discovery of megalithic art at Heapstown, made by myself in the late 1990's, and was was not surprising as there were rumours of a stone bearing art having been removed from the cairn during quarrying.
+In some versions of the local story, the stone was carved with ogham, a script dating from a much later than the megalithic art, and stood at the summit of the great cairn.
 However, the illustration of the designs was drawn by Vincent Dodd in his report for the National Schools Folklore Collection in the 1930's has all the hallmarks of genuine megalithic art.

 Engravings at Heapstown Cairn in County Sligo.
 Illustration by Vincent Dodd, National Schools Folklore Collection, 1930's.

-The remaining carving is found on a south facing kerb stone and consists of a number of parallel lines, which may indicate that the as yet undiscovered entrance to the monument is close by.
+The carving at Heapstown which I discovered is located on a south-facing kerbstone and consists of a number of parallel lines, which may indicate that the as yet undiscovered entrance to the monument is close by.

 Moonrise viewed from Queen Maeve's cairn in County Sligo.
-It is highly likely that Irish passage-grave art is a recording of astronomical cycles and events made by the Breton farmers after they had settled in Ireland for a period of time.
+It is highly likely that Irish passage-grave art is a record of astronomical cycles and events made by the neolothic colonists after they had settled in Ireland for a period of time.

 Carrowkeel Art